 - Duncan Wall (Diageo)

 Our webinars are designed to be interactive.
-They will be open to all and operate under the Chatham House Rule to encourage open discussion and gain insight into participants’ views.
-Polling will be used where appropriate and we will share presentations and polling results with participants.
+They were open to all and operate under the Chatham House Rule to encourage open discussion and gain insight into participants’ views.
+Polling was used where it was appropriate and we have shared presentations and polling results with participants.